 The “Giant” in Aquarius is actually this vastness of vision, an ability to see into the future and dream up grand ideas and bring them down to earth.
 But it also refers to the humanitarian hobbies of the sign.
-They want to use their talents to do things for the larger group to help society evolve and grow progress.
+They want to use their talents to do “big” things for the larger group to help society evolve.

 Uranus has an orbital rotation completely different from the other planets, and this is an accurate example of the way Aquarians’ giant ideas can be misunderstood.
-But it’s also a description of how the air sign natives live; they must be different, and they abide by their own system of rules, even if that means going in the opposite direction as the rest of the world.
+It’s also a description of how the air sign natives live.
+Uranians must be different.
+They abide by their own system of rules, even if that means going in the opposite direction as the rest of the world.

 Uranus is considered to be the coldest planet in our solar system, with a core of rock and ice, surrounded by more ice.
-Like I said, “cold and ice” are words we use to describe the dispassionate half of a person, so in terms of the personality, this high amount of frostiness mirrors the sensitive response of Water Bearers.
+“Cold” and “ice” are words used to describe the dispassionate half of a person.
+In planetary personality terms, this high amount of frostiness mirrors the emotional response of Water Bearers.

 Aquarians are infamously lacking in the emotions department, and Uranus’ heavy amount of ice is a representation of Aquarian’s inability to emotionally connect and respond to a situation with passionate bias.
 The abundance of ice on the planet is indicative of the paralyzed feelings and sub-zero emotions usually associated with the air sign.
-It’s not to imply that they don’t feel, but rather that feelings, sentiments, and emotions aren’t easily accessed.
+It’s not to imply that they don’t feel; rather feelings, sentiments, and emotions aren’t easily accessed.